Buy Links – eBook

 Jack raised his eyebrows over Eden’s head.
 Riley knew exactly what his husband was thinking.
 With the Hayes side of the family gone and with the Campbells just down to Hayley and the two of them, it meant that for the first time in many weeks they had the ranch nearly to themselves.

-“Do you think Hayley would like a sleepover with her aunty?”
+“Do you think Hayley would like a sleepover with her auntie?”
 Eden asked.
-Her voice was muffled against Jack’s chest and she pushed away.
-“I don’t want today to end and we could go shopping tomorrow.”
+Her voice was muffled against Jack’s chest, and she pushed away.
+“I don’t want today to end yet, and we could go shopping tomorrow.”
 She brightened at the thought.

 Riley tried to be the responsible parent.
 The last he had seen of Hayley she had been running circles around her cousin Logan, who watched her with that tolerant patience only a family member could find.
 For some reason she had latched on to Josh’s eldest boy and it was a hundred kinds of cute to see Jack’s nephew so happy to be with Hayley.

-“I’ll go find and ask her.”
+“I’ll go find her and ask.”
 Eden said this without waiting for an answer and quickly walked away to find her niece.

 “I’ll check the horses—”

 Jack gripped Riley’s jacket and reeled him in for a hard kiss.